Last updated: Nov 2024

 Welcome to Zurich!
 Drop off your luggage at the hotel and head out to beat the jet lag!

 Zurich exploration: Take a stroll through Zurich’s Aldstadt (Old Town) with its charming cobbled streets, medieval architecture, and cultural heritage stops.
-You can visit on your own, with a walking tour, or accompanied by a private guide.
+You can visit on your own, with a walking tour, or accompanied by a small group/private guide (reach out to us for recommendations).
 Interested in food or architecture?
 There are ways to experience Zurich through specific lenses.

 Zurich Christmas lights